 Dr. John Mackey, Steering Committee Chair

-Dr. Mackey is a medical oncologist with 20 years of clinical experience treating breast cancer patients.
-He serves as Director of the Cross Cancer Institute Clinical Trials Unit, and is Chair of the Alberta Pre-Phase I Cancer Program Steering Commitee.
+Dr. Mackey is a medical oncologist with over 25 years of clinical experience treating breast cancer patients.
+He has served as Director of the Cross Cancer Institute Clinical Trials Unit, and is Chair of the Alberta Pre-Phase I Cancer Program Steering Committee.
 Dr. Mackey's translational research focus is the development of predictive biomarkers, and novel targets and pathways for improved systemic cancer therapy.